kdflint/alliance-ship/docs/install.md

     Application Description = 'This is a local testing installation of the Northbridge Alliance application' Authorization callback URL: Leave empty for now

 Click `Register Application` to save these settings.
-Leave this browser tab open becuase you will return to this screen in a later step in order to insert the newly generated Client ID and Client Secret values into your local configuration.
+Leave this browser tab open because you will return to this screen in a later step in order to insert the newly generated Client ID and Client Secret values into your local configuration.

 #### 3b) Create Personal Access token (for Webhooks)